-1.1 To report the acceptance by the Operational Director - Policy, Planning and Transportation of the entering into of a new electricity supply contract with British Gas for the Council's un-metered electricity supply for street lighting as outlined in the report.
+1.1 To report the acceptance by the Strategic Director - Enterprise, Community & Resources of the Council's un-metered electricity supply contract for street lighting with Scottish & Southern Energy (SSE).
 To get the Board's approval to the waiving of standing orders and to record that the anticipated expenditure is likely to be over £1.0M per annum.